-The ASC Shrimp Standard v.1.1 is based on the anterior work of the Shrimp Aquaculture Dialogue (ShAD) and sets requirements that define what has been deemed 'acceptable' levels as regards the major social and environmental impacts of saltwater shrimp farming.
-The purpose of the ASC Shrimp Standard was and is to provide means to measurably improve the environmental and social performance of shrimp aquaculture operations worldwide.
-The Standard currently covers species under the genus Penaeus (previously Litopenaeus)1 and is oriented towards the production of P. vanname2 and P. monodon.
+The ASC Shrimp Standard v.1.1 is based on the decisions by the Shrimp Aquaculture Dialogue (ShAD) and sets requirements that define acceptable levels for the major social and environmental impacts of shrimp farming.
+The purpose of the ASC Shrimp Standard was and is to provide means to measurably improve the environmental and social performance of shrimp aquaculture operations.

-A Rationale document3 was produced as part of the ASC Shrimp Standard revision to evaluate the necessity to specifically include Penaeus stylirostris (Blue Shrimp), Penaeus merguiensis (Banana Prawn), Penaeus japonicus (Kuruma Prawn) and Penaeus ensis (Greasyback Shrimp) within the ASC Shrimp Standard.
-It was concluded that specific metrics for these species are not necessary and certification can remain on the basis of the metrics already contained therein for P. vannamei and P. monodon.
+The Standard currently covers species under the genus Penaeus (and previously Litopenaeus) and is oriented towards the production of P. vannamei and P. monodon.
+Other species of shrimp are eligible for certification if they can meet the specified performance thresholds.
+A previous document has been composed to evaluate the necessity to specifically include Penaeus stylirostris (Blue Shrimp), Penaeus merguiensis (Banana Prawn), Penaeus japonicus (Kuruma Prawn) and Penaeus ensis (Greasyback Shrimp) within the ASC Shrimp Standard.
+It was concluded that specific metrics for these species are not necessary and certification can remain on the basis of metrics for P. vannamei and P. monodon.